-Fortnightly Tuesdays at 2pm, we take to the airwaves of RaW 1251AM, the student radio station at the University of Warwick, bringing you news, debate and discussion on a range of issues.
+Fortnightly Sundays at 11am, we take to the airwaves of RaW 1251AM, the student radio station at the University of Warwick, bringing you news, debate and discussion on a range of issues.
 You can catch up on all shows after they are broadcast here:

 Term 1, Week 1: Introduction, VW, & Fossil Free